 HIV treatment and care for people not eligible for Medicare

-Directive number: QH-HSD-055:2023
+Directive number: QH-HSD-055

-Supersedes: N/A
+Supersedes: 1.0

 Purpose

-The purpose of this health service directive is to ensure that Queensland Health meets the obligations of the Federation Funding Agreement – Health (FFA) for Access to HIV treatment for people who are not eligible for Medicare.
+The purpose of this health service directive is to ensure Queensland Health meets the obligations of the Federation Funding Agreement – Health (FFA) for Access to HIV treatment for people who are not eligible for Medicare.
 The State of Queensland signed this Agreement on 21 June 2023 and the Program commenced on 1 July 2023.
 This directive fulfils criteria four and five in section 47 (1) of the Hospital and Health Boards Act 2011, ensuring consistent approaches to the delivery of health services and supporting agreements entered into by the State.

 Scope